z0w1non/Noz/README.md

 This `let` syntax is implemented by the class template argument deduction (since C++17).

 ## String concatenation
-Using Noz::String as the left-hand-side or right-hand-side operand of `operator +` , you can stringize any types and concatenate them.
-The constuctor of `Noz::String` can be used to convert other types to the strings.
+`Noz::String` can be used to convert any types to the string and concatenate them, by using as the left-hand-side or right-hand-side operand of `operator +`.
+The constructor of `Noz::String` can be used to convert other types to the strings.
 ```
 Noz::String a = "foo";
 Noz::String b = a + 1;